BL-Labs/Jupyter-notebooks-projects-using-BL-Sources/README.md

 # Jupyter Notebooks using<br/> the British Library’s Digital Collections & Data

-A [Jupyter Notebook](https://www.youtube.com/watch?v=HW29067qVWk) is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+A [Jupyter Notebook](https://www.youtube.com/watch?v=HW29067qVWk) is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text (more info: https://jupyter.org/).

-A list of [Jupyter Notebook](https://jupyter.org/)' projects using BL's digital collections / data is available below:
+A list of Jupyter Notebook' projects using BL's digital collections / data is available below:

 - [Applied Data Analysis](https://github.com/mromanello/ADA-DHOxSS2019) as taught at DHOxSS 2019 (Oxford DH Summer School 2019): covers tidying data, visualization, modeling, and advanced applications of data analysis.
 By Giovanni Colavizza and Matteo Romanello (run them on [Binder](https://mybinder.org/v2/gh/mromanello/ADA-DHOxSS2019/master));